Trombecher/aena/docs/styling.md

 # Styling

 Use of [TailwindCSS](https://tailwindcss.com/) is heavily recommended.
+As of installation, you can use [this guide](https://tailwindcss.com/docs/installation/using-postcss).

 ```tsx
 export function MyApp() {